Limitarianism (ethical): Similar and related modalities

-Socialism and communism

-Socialism and communism can be thought of as extreme forms of Economic Limitarianism.
-They call for a revolutionary nationalization of individual wealth and property, as well as the complete or very expansive abolition of private property, as means of creating greater social equity.
-Limitarianism differs from them in that it still tolerates a certain level of inequality.

 Sufficientarianism

 Sufficientarianism is a school of thought in social justice, economics and philosophy, which strives to determine what are the supposed basic needs that should be allotted to human beings in order to guarantee social equity, or at least equality of opportunity.
-Such questions which are asked by Sufficientarianism, have historically been an integral part of democractic theory and socialist theory, as in both exist the belief that the State has a duty to provide the citizenry with certain 'needs' and 'rights'.
-Both Sufficientarianism and Limitarianism revolve around the topics of social equity and equality of opportunity.
-However, while Sufficientarianism deals with questions regarding what people should have or need to be granted, Limitarianism examines how to place limits of excess on accumulation of wealth.
+Such questions which are asked by Sufficientarianism, have historically been an integral part of democratic theory and socialist theory, as in both exist the belief that the State has a duty to provide the citizenry with certain "needs" and "rights."
+Both sufficientarianism and limitarianism revolve around the topics of social equity and equality of opportunity.
+However, while sufficientarianism deals with questions regarding what people should have or need to be granted, limitarianism examines how to place limits of excess on accumulation of wealth.